jcollard/intro-to-web-dev-w23/index.md

 Your responses will be submitted via [Google Classroom].
 There is no reason to prepare for these questions ahead of time.
-In general, these are designed to get your brain juices flowing, practice your written communication skills, and prepare you for the class discussion. **Note**: You are expected to write 3 - 5 well thought out sentences.
+In general, these are designed to get your brain juices flowing, practice your written communication skills, and prepare you for the class discussion.

+{: .note }
+You are expected to write 3 - 5 well thought out sentences.
 During this time, you should do your best to remain quiet and allow your peers to write their answers.

 ### 2. Discussion (5 minutes)